Mark Canha Preview, Player Props: Brewers vs. Rangers

-On Friday, Mark Canha (.278 on-base percentage in past 10 games, 56 points below season-long percentage) and the Milwaukee Brewers play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 8:05 PM ET.
+The Milwaukee Brewers, including Mark Canha (.256 on-base percentage in past 10 games, 76 points below season-long percentage), take on starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Dodgers.
+He had a one-hit performance in his last game (1-for-5) against the Rangers.

 Mark Canha Game Info & Props vs. the Rangers